timboudreau/audio_unit_rust_demo/README.md

        torn down and recreated (for example, lookahead buffers which use heap-allocated arrays for performance)
   * Write a code generation app which depends on every plugin *with that flag set*, which can read it and generate the appropriate code in the various languages
+  * [`uniffi`](https://docs.rs/uniffi/latest/uniffi/) can be tempting for easily generating Swift bindings from Rust code, and it *does* work well **but** in performance-critical code, the marshalling it does (and the logging it does, though I submitted a patch to gate that on a feature flag) creates unacceptable overhead.
+This is really only a problem if you're using it in places like a render listener called on the realtime audio thread (which I needed to do for level indicators updated after each buffer), but that was sufficient for me to switch to C-ABI calls and a little more boilerplate.
+For infrequently called code, it will probably be fine.
   * The [`tinytemplate`](https://crates.io/crates/tinytemplate/) was useful for generating the Audio Unit `.mm`, which is largely deciding chunks of boilerplate to include, though you can't beat the granularity of old-fashioned programmatic code-generation